hoangvvo/next-session/README.md

 Page.getInitialProps = ({ req }) => {
   let views;
   if (typeof window === 'undefined') {
-    // IMPORTANT: session is only available server-side. req.session.views = req.session.views ? req.session.views + 1 : 1;
+    // req.session is only available on server-side. req.session.views = req.session.views ? req.session.views + 1 : 1;
     views = req.session.views;
   }
-  // Uh oh, on client-side routing, req.session is not available. return { views };
+  // On client-side routing, req.session is not available. return { views };
 };

 export default withSession(Page, { ...options });
 ```

 The use case is limited due to *server only* constraint.
-For example, one being to get `currentUser` once after authentication redirection (and ideally set it to React Context for later).
+Yet, one use case is to get `currentUser` once after authentication redirection (and ideally set it to React Context for later).

 For usage in both server and client-side, consider using `{ applySession }` in `getServerProps`.